ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Creating a validation schema

 The main thing required to create a Superform is a Zod validation schema.
-It has a quite simple syntax:
+It has quite simple syntax:

 ```ts
 import { z } from 'zod';